pramodhakasturi/E-Commerce-App/README.md

 # Shop-Stop(E-Commerce-App)

-This is a simple e-commerce application built using React.
-It allows users to browse through products, add them to their cart, and complete the purchase.
+A simple e-commerce application built using ReactJS.

 # Tools Used